 Jordan has conducted museum and house museum development workshops for: The Baxter Springs, Kansas, Cultural Heritage Center & Museum; the Wright Mansion House Museum, Altamont, Illinois; The Saxon Lutheran Memorial, Frohna, Missouri; the Catholic Heritage Center in Apple Creek, MO, the Randolph County Museum in Red Bud, Illinois, the Perry County Historical Society in Perryville, and the Military Museum in Perryville, MO.

 Jordan has written and managed grant funded projects from the National Parks Service, Route 66 Preservation Corridor, The National Endowment for the Humanities, The Kansas Humanities Council, The Missouri Arts Council, and numerous private cultural resource endowments.
-She is currently working with the private owners of the Ritz Theater, Baxter Springs, KS on Route 66 to obtain Kansas and National Register status.

 Jordan, along with the PCLHS executive board, received a $130,000. project approval from the Missouri Neighborhood Assistance Program of the Missouri Department of Economic Development in 2008.

 Jordan, in collaboration with the Baxter Springs Heritage Center & Museum, has written multiple successful grant applications including: funds to archive a lead and zinc mining collection, and funds to conduct oral history interviews with business owners and citizens along historic Route 66 in Kansas.

 Jordan, with the support of PCLHS, and the CGCHS has supervised numerous interns from Southeast Missouri State University and also Truman State University in the academic disciplines of: historic preservation, foreign language, public relations, archives administration, and history.

 National Register of Historic Places Listings by CL Jordan Preservation:

 Commerce City Hall, Commerce, Missouri